-Article 24-bis was introduced into the text of Legislative decree 231/01 by article 7 of law no. 48 of 18 March 2008 containing the ratification and execution of the Convention of the Council of Europe on computer crimes, signed in Budapest on 23 November 2001, and provisions for the adaptation of internal legislation published on the Official Gazette no. 80 dated 4 April 2008 - S.O. no. 79.
-Crimes which can attach administrative liability to organisations are those set out under articles 491bis (Misrepresentation in computer documents), 615-ter (Unauthorised access to a computer or data transmission system), 615-quinquies (Distribution of equipment, devices or computer programs that damage or interrupt a computer or data transmission system), 617-quinquies (Installation of equipment that can intercept, prevent or interrupt computer or data transmission communications), 617-quinquies (Installation of equipment that can intercept, prevent or interrupt computer or data transmission system), 635-bis (Damage to computer information, data or programs used by the State or other public organisations or in any case of public interest), 635-quater (Damage to computer or data transmission systems), 635-quinquies (Computer or data transmission systems), 635-quinquies (Damage to computer or data transmission systems), 635-quinquies (Damage to computer or data transmission systems), 635-quinquies (Damage to public interest), 635-quiater (Damage to computer or data transmission systems), 635-quinquies (Damage to public interest computer or data transmission systems), 635-quinquies (Damage to computer or data transmission systems), 635-quinquies (Damage to public interest), 635-quiater (Damage to computer or data transmission systems), 635-quinquies (Damage to public interest), 635-quiater (Damage to computer or data transmission systems), 635-quinquies (Damage to public interest), 635-quiater (Damage to computer or data transmission systems), 635-quiater (Damage to computer or data transmission systems),
+44 Article 24-bis was introduced into the text of Legislative decree 231/01 by article 7 of law no. 48 of 18 March 2008 containing the ratification and execution of the Convention of the Council of Europe on computer crimes, signed in Budapest on 23 November 2001, and provisions for the adaptation of internal legislation published on the Official Gazette no. 80 dated 4 April 2008 - S.O. no. 79.
+Crimes which can attach administrative liability to organisations are those set out under articles 491-bis (Misrepresentation in computer documents), 615-ter (Unauthorised access to a computer or data transmission system), 615-quater (Possession and unauthorised distribution of access codes to computer or data transmission systems), 615-quinquies (Distribution of equipment, devices or computer programs that damage or interrupt a computer or data transmission communications), 617-quinquies (Installation of equipment that can intercept, prevent or interrupt computer or data transmission communications), 635-bis (Damage to computer information, data or programs), 635-ter (Damage to computer information, data or programs used by the State or other public organisations or in any case of public interest), 635-quater (Damage to computer or data transmission systems) and 640-quinquies (computer fraud by the party who provides electronic signature certification services) of the Criminal Code.

-Article 25-bis no.1 was added by article 15, paragraph 6, of law no. 99 of 23 July 2009.
-The crimes that can attach administrative liability to organisations include: Disruption of the freedom of industry or trade (article 513 Criminal Code), Fraud in the exercise of trade (article 515 Criminal Code), Sale of non-genuine food items as genuine (article 516 Criminal Code), Sale of industrial products with false markings (article 517 Criminal Code), Manufacturing and sale of goods made action in another country, or even if committed in one country, it involves an organised criminal group who carry out criminal activities in more than one country.
-In this case, no further provisions were added to the body of Legislative decree 231/01.
-The liability derives from an independent provision in the aforementioned article 10, which establishes the specific administrative sanctions applicable to the above-mentioned offences - as mentioned - in the final paragraph stating "the provisions pursuant to Legislative decree no. 231 of 8 June 2001 apply to the unlawful administrative actions provided under this article".
+45Article 25-bis no.1 was added by article 15, paragraph 6, of law no. 99 of 23 July 2009.
+The crimes that can attach administrative liability to organisations include: Disruption of the freedom of industry or trade (article 513 Criminal Code), Fraud in the exercise of trade (article 515 Criminal Code), Sale of non-genuine food items as genuine (article 516 Criminal Code), Sale of industrial products with false markings (article 517 Criminal Code), Manufacturing and sale of goods made

-organised crime, referred to under article 24-ter of the Decree;

-offences relating to breach of copyright, referred to under article 25-novies of the Decree;
+- organised crime, referred to under article 24-ter of the Decree46; - offences relating to breach of copyright, referred to under article 25-novies of the Decree47; - convincing others not to make statements or to make false statements to the judicial authorities (article 377-bis Criminal Code) referred to by article 25decies of the Decree48 - environmental offences, referred to by article 25-undecies of the Decree49;

-convincing others not to make statements or to make false statements to the judicial authorities (article 377-bis Criminal Code) referred to by article 25decies of the Decree usurping industrial property rights (article 517-ter Criminal Code); Falsification of geographical indications or designation of origin of agro-food products (article 517-quater Criminal Code), Unlawful competition with threats or violence (article 513 bis Criminal Code), Fraud against national industries (article 514 Criminal Code).
+usurping industrial property rights (article 517-ter Criminal Code); Falsification of geographical indications or designation of origin of agro-food products (article 517-quater Criminal Code), Unlawful competition with threats or violence (article 513 bis Criminal Code), Fraud against national industries (article 514 Criminal Code).